-- An Ad Hoc Study Group will be formed for all GI requests in compliance with the Congestion Management Process (CMP) between Tennessee Valley Authority (TVA) and PJM and PJM and Midwest Independent System Operator (MISO). - Participation in the Ad Hoc Study Group will be by invitation to all first tier Transmission Providers and/or Transmission Owners (TO's) to LG&E/KU, i.e. MISO, PJM, TVA, TVA(RC), BREC, OMU, DUKE, VECTREN, AEP, OVEC, EKPC, and EEI/DOE.
-Transmission Providers and/or TOs that indicate their interest in participating in the Ad Hoc Study Group by the date specified in the invitation and have a Critical Energy Infrastructure Information Non-Disclosure Agreement (CEII NDA) with LG&E/KU will be allowed to participate in the Ad Hoc Study Group.
-The ITO will distribute to the Ad Hoc members the study scope and models. - The Ad Hoc Study Group will be responsible for reviewing and commenting on the draft study scope within 5 business days. - The Ad Hoc Study Group will be responsible for reviewing preliminary pre-project and post-project models and providing comments within 5 business days. - The Ad Hoc Study Group will be responsible for reviewing draft reports and providing comments within 5 business days.
-The ITO will take all comments concerning the study method or study conclusions into consideration; however, the ITO will have final decision authority over whether or not to accommodate any particular comment.
+- An Ad Hoc Study Group will be formed for all GI requests in compliance with the Congestion Management Process ("CMP") between Tennessee Valley Authority ("TVA") and PJM and PJM and Midwest Independent System Operator ("MISO"). - Participation in the Ad Hoc Study Group will be by invitation to all first tier Transmission Providers and/or Transmission Owners ("TO") to LG&E/KU, currently comprised of MISO,

+PJM, TVA, TVA (as the Reliability Coordinator), BREC, OMU, DUKE, VECTREN, AEP, OVEC, EKPC, and EEI/DOE; these participants may be amended from time-to-time.
+Transmission Providers and/or TOs that indicate their interest in participating in the Ad Hoc Study Group by the date specified in the invitation and have executed the Confidentiality Agreement For Treatment of Critical Energy Infrastructure Information and Confidential Transmission Planning Information (OATT Attachment K, Appendix 1)will be allowed to participate in the Ad Hoc Study Group.
+The ITO will distribute the study scope and models to the Ad Hoc Study Group members.

+- The Ad Hoc Study Group will be responsible for reviewing and commenting on the draft study scope, preliminary pre and post project models, and study report within 5 business days of receiving the ITO's notification of its availability. - The ITO will take all comments concerning the study method or study conclusions into consideration; however, the ITO will have final decision authority over whether or not to accommodate any particular comment.
 The ITO may finalize the study report and identify the non-accommodated comments at any time the ITO deems appropriate and subsequently issue the report to the customer in order to complete the study within the established study schedule.
-The ITO may share a copy of the near-final report or study results with the customer (subject to Standards of Conduct considerations) prior to the Ad Hoc Study Group's review if the ITO requires feedback from the customer in order to complete the study schedule.